Table of Contents

 Diagnosis of Pancreatitis in Children

-Pancreatitis is often a clinical diagnosis suspected based on the presence of the classical signs and symptoms.
-However, chronic pancreatitis has a habit of being very deceptive.
-No single study is best suited to clinch the condition; however, over the years, a near perfect constellation of tests has been formulated to detect pancreatitis with sufficiently high sensitivity and specificity.
+Pancreatitis is often a clinical diagnosis based on the presence of classical signs and symptoms.
+However, chronic pancreatitis is difficult to diagnosis.
+Although no single study has provided comprehensive information regarding the diagnosis of pancreatitis, information regarding its diagnosis, a battery of tests has been developed to diagnose pancreatitis with high sensitivity and specificity.

-Investigations for making a diagnosis of pancreatitis can be segregated amongst the following categories as tabulated below:
+Investigations for making a diagnosis of pancreatitis can be categorized as outlined below:

 - Blood work

-Laboratory investigations based on blood and serum, and their interpretations which help in diagnosing pancreatitis, are as mentioned below:
+Laboratory investigations based on blood and serum, and the interpretations which facilitate diagnosing pancreatitis, are noted below:

 |CRP||Increased (often reflects severe disease)|